Vettabase/docker-mysql-old/README.md

 This repository is maintained by Vettabase.

-For questions or commercial support inquiries, please contact info@vettabase.com.
+For questions or commercial support enquiries, please contact info@vettabase.com.